When More Data Doesn't Help: Limits of Adaptation in Multitask Learning: Introduction

 In this paper, we study the problem of multitask learning from a statistical perspective, where independent datasets $Z_{t}\sim P_{t}, t=1,2,\ldots$ are collected from multiple sources to be used for improving performance over learning individually.
 As a common belief, a single aggregation of datasets could benefit all tasks simultaneously.
 However, leveraging those noisy datasets might hurt the performance on target (any single such task).
 This motivates the notion of ``adaptivity'', asking for algorithms that can automatically identify good datasets, without possessing additional distributional information.
 The recent work of \citet{hanneke2022no} studied the hardness of multitask learning in terms of adaptivity.
 They first provided minimax upper and lower bounds for multitask learning rates accounting for the number of tasks, sample size per task, as well as certain notions of discrepancy between distributions.
 Their main result then revealed that adaptivity is impossible in general, namely, no learning procedure can achieve minimax rates as long as the sample size per task is constant and the learner has no additional information apart from the given multi-source data (see Subsection~\ref{subsec:background} for a detailed discussion).

 Our work is built on top of theirs.
 Specifically, we address an open question remained in their paper, that is, whether having more samples per task could perhaps yield some quantifiable advantages from having multiple sources (e.g., by comparing and ranking them).
-To make it clear, their negative results followed from a probabilistic construction of multitasks where sample size per task needs to be bounded.
+To make it clear, their negative results followed from a probabilistic construction of multitasks where sample size per task needs to be bounded in terms of the model parameters.
 Therefore, whether adaptivity is possible when having a larger number of samples per task remains open.
 Our work answers negatively to this conjecture by showing a stronger impossibility result for adaptation that holds for arbitrarily large sample size per task.
 Notably, this improvement is substantial as it conveys an important message that the failure of adaptivity in multitask learning cannot be overcame by collecting abundant data per source task.
-In other words, having enough randomness in multitask distributions and sufficiently many tasks makes it hard to identify the optimal aggregation of datasets, no matter how many samples can be used for comparison.
-Our proof is technical, involving an application of the Fano’s method together with a tight upper bound of the KL divergence between mixture distributions.
-Furthermore, our results raise a fundamental problem of optimal adaptivity, i.e., what is the optimal adaptive rates (optimal rates achieved by algorithms with only access to multisource datasets) for multitask learning and what adaptive algorithms can achieve such optimal adaptive rates, which could be an interesting future research direction.
+This is because, having enough randomness in multitask distributions and sufficiently many tasks makes it hard to identify the optimal aggregation of datasets, no matter how many samples can be used for comparison.
+Our theory reveals the following practical implication: for scientists who hope to design (uniformly) better multitask learning algorithms, they need to somehow leverage additional information rather than merely rely on the collected data.
+For instance, knowing which datasets are less contaminated or which sources are more relevant to the target environment would be helpful.
+Our proof is technical, involving an application of the Fano’s method together with a tight upper bound on the KL divergence between mixture distributions.
+Furthermore, our results raise a fundamental problem of optimal adaptivity, i.e., what is the optimal adaptive rates (optimal rates achieved by algorithms with only access to multisource datasets) for multitask learning and what adaptive algorithms can achieve such optimal adaptive rates.
+We leave it as an interesting open problem for future works.